umer0586/winKeyboard/README.md

 # winKeyboad
-A tiny Java native library for Windows for emulating keyboard via scan codes.
+A tiny Java helper for Windows for emulating keyboard via scan codes.

 In java application if you send keystrokes to the game using <strong>java.awt.Robot</strong>, then games which uses DirectInput API for reading the keyboard input may have no effect.